Arattai

-Arattai Messenger (or simply Arattai) is an instant messaging application developed by Zoho Corporation.
+Arattai Messenger (or simply Arattai) is an encrypted messaging service for instant messaging, voice calls, and video calls, developed by Zoho Corporation.
 The name Arattai means "chat" or "conversation" in Tamil.
-The app was soft-launched in January 2021, soon after WhatsApp announced updates to its privacy policy.
-The app saw a sharp surge in downloads in September 2025.
+The app was soft-launched in January 2021.
+The app saw a sharp surge in downloads in September 2025, partially fueled by endorsements from Indian government officials.
+However, the app dropped from the top rankings in October 2025.

-Although voice and video calls in the app are end-to-end encrypted, its plain text messages are not so as of now, unlike some other messaging platforms.

 History

 Arattai was initially tested internally among Zoho employees before being released publicly in early 2021.
-The launch coincided with a surge in interest for privacy-focused and messaging services, triggered by concerns over WhatsApp’s updated terms of service.
+The launch coincided with a surge in interest for privacy-focused and messaging services, triggered by concerns over WhatsApp's updated terms of service.

 In September 2025, Arattai experienced a major surge in adoption, with daily sign-ups reportedly increasing 100-fold, from around 3,000 to more than 350,000 in three days.
+The surge in downloads was attributed to Zoho products being promoted by Indian government officials as part of their Make in India push for homegrown alternatives to foreign‐owned apps, amid deteriorating India–US relations.
 The growth temporarily strained Zoho's infrastructure, prompting rapid scaling of servers and capacity expansion.
 During the same period, the app reached the top position in Apple's App Store charts for the "Social Networking" category in India.
 The app dropped from the top ranking in late October 2025.

 Reception

 At launch, Arattai was positioned as a potential domestic rival to WhatsApp in India, but analysts noted that it faced challenges with encryption, ecosystem, and network effect.
-Critics pointed to occasional sync delays, and that the plain text messages in the app are not end-to-end encrypted unlike other platforms such as WhatsApp.
+Critics pointed to occasional sync delays.